gobwas/articles/instrumentation-in-go.en.md

 Pretty much code for single hook, right?
 Let's move forward for now and come back to this later.

-Now user can set up or change any instrumenting method independently:
+Now user can set up or change any instrumentation method independently:

 ```go
 package main